Pityopsis graminifolia: Pityopsis graminifolia

 Pityopsis graminifolia can be differentiated from other species in its genus by certain features around the base of the flowers.
-The involucres, or leaf-like structures that surround the base of the flower, are larger that some other species, ranging from 8–10 mm in length.
+The involucres, or leaf-like structures that surround the base of the flower, are larger than in some other species, ranging from 8–10 mm in length.
 The individual involucre leaves, called phyllaries, are linear-triangular for the outer phyllaries and oblong-lanceolate on the inner phyllaries.
-P. graminifolia can be further identified by the occasional glands on the apices of the inner involucres.
+Pityopsis graminifolia can be further identified by the occasional glands on the apices of the inner involucres.

 Subspecies

 Pityopsis graminifolia is split into five subspecies based on several factors including distribution and habitat, morphology, chromosome ploidy, and phenology.